ndxdxd/LoL-EDA-and-Prediction-Model/README.md

 | bot      | -1.98939 | 14.4797 |
 | mid      | -2.70872 |  12.554 |

-As we can see here, whenever bot or mid lose, they have a negative dominance factor, which makes sense.
+As we can see here, whenever bot or mid lose, they have a negative dominance factor.
 However, bot still manages to have a higher dominance factor in both results.

 # Assessment of Missingness